Project Management for the Agentic Stakeholder

 Risk Management is the failure mode catalog and the response protocol that goes with it.
 When something deviates from the prescribed behavior, there is a three-step response: fix the immediate issue, identify the root cause, prevent the recurrence.
 PMI builds risk registers for the same purpose.
 The names differ; the structure does not.

 Resource Management in the PMP sense is about allocating people, tools, and materials to the work.
-In the methodology it shows up as the session configuration recommendation (which model, which effort level, which thinking mode, matched to the planned scope), the environment preflight that checks for the tools the session will need, and the ecosystem path registry that tracks which repositories exist and how they relate.
-These are the right shapes for Resource Management, but the discipline is less developed than the others.
-I know what the extension should look like; I have not finished building it.
+In the methodology it shows up as the session configuration recommendation, which matches the model, effort level, and thinking mode to the planned scope; the environment preflight that checks for the tools the session will need; and the ecosystem path registry that tracks which repositories exist and how they relate.
+The shapes are right.

 The stakeholder the curriculum did not have